bonitasoft/bonita-doc/md/widgets.md

 An extended table widget that provides column sorting, filtering, and paging in addition to the standard table widget facilities.

-Set the **Data source** to _Bonita API_ to populate the data table with records from a Bonita BPM REST API.
+Set the **Data source** to _Bonita API_ to populate the data table with records from a Bonita REST API.
 Then enter a REST API URL in the **URL** property.
 Use the **API request parameters** property to pass additional parameters to the request.
 Supported parameters are described in the [REST API Overview](rest-api-overview.md) and in the REST API documentation for the relevant resource.
 You do not need to specify paging parameters (such as `?p=0&c=10`), because the data table handles paging automatically when you use a Bonita API data source.